 If an overseas student is not attending scheduled classes, but is making satisfactory progress in their VET course, then the course duration set is not suitable for that student—because they may already have the skills, knowledge and experience to progress in their course without receiving structured training.

 In this case, you will need to reduce the duration of the course to the minimum duration required given the student’s existing skills and knowledge, while maintaining a minimum of 20 scheduled course contact hours per week.

 If multiple overseas students are not regularly attending scheduled classes for training and making satisfactory progress in their course, this is indicative of a systemic problem.
 This can indicate that your organisation:

 - is not able to determine a suitable course length and amount of training for your intended student cohort

 - does not have a valid, sufficient or authentic assessment system to assess a student’s existing skills and knowledge or progress towards attaining competence.

-- have undertaken an intervention strategy to assist the student at risk of not meeting course progress, in sufficient time for the student to achieve satisfactory course progress
+- have undertaken an intervention strategy to assist the student at risk of not meeting course progress, in sufficient time for the student to achieve satisfactory course progress and/or attendance

 - tell the student of the intention to report them and the reasons why you are reporting them

 - tell the student how they can access an internal complaints and appeals process